Master in Management

 *To apply for the PMAT you must have completed your upper-secondary/college education and at least two years of university education (120 ECTS), both outside of France (see the admission requirements).

-Pre-Master year studies are offered in Paris (in French or in English) or in Turin (in English).
+Pre-Master year studies are offered in Paris (in French) or in Turin (in English).

 On to the Master